 After a total of thirteen years within Racing New South Wales and its predecessor as the principal racing authority, the Australian Jockey Club, he moved to Hong Kong to take on a role as Stipendiary Steward.
 In 2003 he was appointed Chief Stipendiary Steward, with ultimate responsibility for all aspects of the integrity of racing.
 He also managed the Licensing Department.

 His area of accountability included the supervision of all race meetings on behalf of the Club, including the Hong Kong Jockey Club's use of technology in stewarding and wider integrity roles, the implementation of a training regime for new Stipendiary Stewards and safety on the racecourse.

-After leaving The Hong Kong Jockey Club in 2009 he joined the British Horseracing Authority in 2010, and was appointed to his current role in October 2016.
+After leaving The Hong Kong Jockey Club in 2009 he joined the British Horseracing Authority in 2010 and was appointed Chief Regulatory Officer in October 2016.
 His reports include the Director of Equine Health and Welfare, Director of Integrity & Regulatory Operations, the Chief Medical Advisor, Head of Disciplinary and Compliance and the Head of Stewarding.

 Fi has worked in the British racing industry for 15 years.
 Her current role is Executive Assistant to the Chairman of the

 British Horseracing Authority (BHA).
 She also assists the BHA's Directors of Corporate Affairs and Legal & Governance.

 Fi works closely with Jamie Stier on aftercare and welfare issues, having previously undertaken the secretariat functions for the BHA's Veterinary Committee, and Welfare Group for the last 8 years.